What to Do in Athens, Greece: 2 Days of Ancient Archaeology

 For a short 2-day stay in Athens, it’s worth paying elevated rates for a central base allowing you to easily walk to nearby archaeological sites.
 The neighborhoods of Plaka, Monastiraki, Psiri, and Syntagma are the most convenient given they wrap around the north face of the Acropolis:

-• Monastiraki sits above Plaka as a bustling flea market hub full of souvenir stalls and the fan-favorite rooftop bars A for Athens and Attic Urban Rooftop.
+• Monastiraki sits above Plaka as a bustling flea market hub full of souvenir stalls and the often recommended rooftop bars A for Athens and Attic Urban Rooftop.

-• Syntagma to the right of Monastiraki is the formal heart of Athens with major hotels, the Hellenic Parliament building in the square, and a polished, central-city vibe.
+• Syntagma to the right of Monastiraki is the formal heart of Athens featuring major hotels, the Hellenic Parliament building in the square, and a polished, central-city vibe.

-• Psiri sits the furthest north as a trendy, youthful district with quirky street art, effortlessly chic wine bars, and stylish vintage shopping like Treasure House.
+• Psiri sits the furthest north above Monastiraki as a trendy, youthful district with edgy street art, effortlessly chic wine bars, and stylish vintage shopping like Treasure House.

-If you spot a cheap deal in Omonoia don’t be fooled, this seedy area is often discouraged for tourists seeking Athens accommodations given the bleak ambiance, or lack thereof, and higher petty crime rates.
+If you spot a cheap deal in Omonoia don’t be fooled—this seedy area is often discouraged for tourists seeking Athens accommodations given the bleak ambiance, or lack thereof, and high petty crime rates.

 For a central budget backpacker option, I spent 2 nights at SafeStay Athens in Monastiraki.
-While not my most pleasant hostel experience—I draw the line at having at least curtains around a squeaky bunk bed—it’s located steps away from the metro station which is a nice perk if you have particularly heavy luggage you’d like to avoid dragging around.
+While not my most pleasant hostel experience—I draw the line at lacking curtains around a squeaky bunk bed—it’s located mere steps from the Metro station which is a nice perk if you have particularly heavy luggage you’d like to avoid dragging around.

 What to Do in Athens?